AI Leadership Summit · Anchorage, Alaska · 28 September 2026

 National expertise

-Elizabeth Edwards has been advising AI strategy since the 1990s and is a sought-after national voice on practical, responsible AI for executives, communicators, and boards.
-The framework you'll spend the day with is the same one she brings to PRSA, IABC, and frontier AI companies.
+Elizabeth Edwards has been advising AI strategy since the 1990s and is a sought-after national voice on practical, responsible AI for executives, communicators and boards.
+The framework you'll spend the day with is the same one she brings to the Public Relations Society of America (PRSA), the International Association of Business Communicators (IABC) and leading AI companies.

 ii.